thycotic/dsv-docs/product/cli-ref/group.md

 ### Update

-This example would assign the **admins** group to an existing policy at the path *Secrets:servers:us-west*:
+This example would assign the **admins** Group to an existing policy at the path *Secrets:servers:us-west*:

 *thy policy update --actions "<.*>" --subjects groups:admins --path Secrets/servers/us-west*